GUINNESS WORLD RECORD MATHS & SCIENCE of BUBBLES

 Bouncing Bubbles, the maths & science of bubbles

 is organised by Bubbly Maths in aid of AIMSSEC

-Congratulations to all participants.
-The lesson will remain online as a resource for schools and educators.
+Good luck to all participants.
+This lesson will remain online after the attempt as a resource for schools and educators.

 Our objective is to create a GREAT event where every young mathematician and facilitator loves learning and enjoys maths.
 We love to open eyes and minds to the relevance of maths in real life.